etaque/stomp_actors/README.md

 # StompActors

-A suite of Celluloid actors to interact with Stomp protocol, using OnStomp gem.
+A suite of Celluloid actors to consume and produce to queues with Stomp protocol.

 ## Installation